arpuneet234/Expense-Tracker-React/README.md

 This project is licensed under the MIT License.

 Feel free to customize the sections, add more details specific to your project, and include relevant screenshots to provide a visual representation of your Expense Tracker React application.

+## Deployment

+- The app is deployed using Netlify.
+- You can access the live version of the app [here](expense-tracker-app-react2.netlify.app)